 Please do not adjust your monitor.
 You may be fooled into thinking there are several splodges of grey paint above but if you look a little closer you’ll see there are very subtle differences between all these hues.
-As with our recent blush paint guide we’ve placed some of our favourite greys (or grays for our American friends) side-by-side to demonstrate their varied characteristics.
+As with our recent blush paint guide we’ve placed some of our favourite grey paint (or grays for our American friends) side-by-side to demonstrate their varied characteristics.

 Back in 2014 we featured a post all about choosing greys in your interior decor and I can tell you know my love affair with this neutral is far from over.
 In fact my whole house is likely to be kitted out in the palest of greys.
 Equipped with a few more shades, today’s post is an update to the original colour guide to help anyone intent on decorating with this uber stylish colour.